jlhf80/Regression-House-Prices/RegressionHousePrices.md

 df_eval
 ```

     ##        moddf   lamda1se   lamdamin     cvmMin   cvsdMin
-    ## 1      Lasso   6137.189  1262.120 1089069328 138416637
+    ## 1      Lasso   4642.559   792.6485  976713145 217231341
-    ## 2      Ridge 259556.634 48636.174 1094256624 258324315
+    ## 2      Ridge 215488.478 44315.4707 1053896192 182910948
-    ## 3 ElasticNet  13471.115  2770.351 1062508700 184036304
+    ## 3 ElasticNet  13471.115  2524.2410 1060991902 238089535

 Comparing Results
 =================

-Test, train, and validate is a workflow that can be in predictive modeling to produce, monitor, and hopefully improve results.
+Test, train, and validate is a workflow that can be used in predictive modeling to produce, monitor, and hopefully improve results.
 So far, we have built models and evaluated them on in sample metrics such as r^2 or with calculations using sampling techniques (i.e. cross-validated mean error: cvm).
 Using the predict function, we can specify a trained model and a dataset to create predictions.
-I'll skip the code for brevity, but in the dataframe below we can see the results of each model after submitting them for scoring to the Kaggle competition
+I'll skip the code for brevity, but in the dataframes below we can see a comparison between the results of each of the models.

 ``` r
 comp